Riddells Creek

 Riddells Creek is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Riddells Creek, as per the latest Census data, consisted of 94.2% houses and 5.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's figures of 67.9% houses and 32.1% other dwellings.
-Home ownership in Riddells Creek stood at 38.8%, with mortgaged dwellings at 50.0% and rented ones at 11.2%.
-The median monthly mortgage repayment was $2,000, aligning with Melbourne metro's average, while the median weekly rent figure was $400, compared to Melbourne metro's $390.
-Nationally, Riddells Creek's median monthly mortgage repayments were higher at $2,000, exceeding the Australian average of $1,863, and median weekly rents were also higher at $400, surpassing the national figure of $375.
+In Riddells Creek, as per the latest Census evaluation, 94.2% of dwellings were houses with the remaining 5.8% comprising semi-detached homes, apartments and other types.
+This is in contrast to Melbourne metropolitan area's dwelling structure which was 67.9% houses and 32.1% other dwellings.
+Home ownership in Riddells Creek stood at 38.8%, with mortgaged dwellings accounting for 50.0% and rented properties making up 11.2%.
+The median monthly mortgage repayment in the area was $2,000, aligning with Melbourne metro's average, while the median weekly rent was $400 compared to Melbourne metro's $390.
+Nationally, Riddells Creek's median monthly mortgage repayments exceeded the Australian average of $1,863 and median weekly rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing